 Base type

 BaseDbContext— extends Finbuckle’sMultiTenantDbContext.
-InOnModelCreatingit applies the global tenant filter (everything exceptIGlobalEntity) and the namedSoftDeletequery filter.
+InOnModelCreatingit appends the namedSoftDeletequery filter to everyISoftDeletableentity, then callsApplyTenantIsolationByDefault()which marks every entityIsMultiTenant()unless it implementsIGlobalEntity— tenant isolation is default-ON, opt-out only.
 InSaveChangesAsyncit setsTenantNotSetMode.Overwriteso unsaved entities without an explicit tenant inherit the current one.
+It also honours a per-tenantConnectionStringfromAppTenantInfoinOnConfiguring.

 Specification pattern